ekwayv8/my-google/readme.md

 **Imagine the future of google : This is it 😉 **

-`HTML & CSS `are the only rewuirement for this
+`HTML & CSS ` are the only requirement for this !

 enjoy 💪🏾